What is the course about?

 This is an introductory course.
 No prior musical or technical skills are required, but the course will also cater for students with previous experience.

-You will need to be able to follow written and verbal instructions in English, engage in class discussions, and take notes.
+You will be asked to follow written and verbal instructions in English, engage in class discussions through video calls, and take notes.

 How will I be taught, and will there be any work outside the class?